euratom-software/calcam/README.md

 CalCam
 ------
-A python library for spatial mapping of camera diagnostics for fusion experiments.
+Python tools for sptatial calibration of camera diagnostics.

-Licensed under European Union Public Licence v1.1
-For license text and user guide please see docs/ directory.

 Originally written by:
 Scott Silburn (scott.silburn@ukaea.uk)

-Contributors:
-James Harrison
-Nick Walkden
-Alasdair Wynn
+Inspired by IDL code of the same name by James Harrison.

+For more authorship information see AUTHORS.txt
+For documentation and user guide see docs/ directory.